8ctopus/webp8/README.md

  15843   15843       0         235           64:20   1.2 GB          150.3 MB
 ------- ----------- --------- ------------- ------- --------------- -----------
 ```

+_NOTE_: converted images that are bigger in webp format are automatically deleted since the whole point is to get smaller images.
+You can see the bigger images in the `webp bigger` column.

 ## delete existing webp images